Double Dawgs: School of Chemical, Materials and Biomedical Engineering

-To be considered for the dual degree pathway the student must submit a College of Engineering Pathway Application (PDF) and meet the following requirements:
+To be considered for the Pathway the student must submit a College of Engineering Pathway Application (PDF) and meet the following requirements:

 - Have a minimum overall UGA GPA of 3.0.

 - Have completed a minimum of 63 credit hours towards their B.S. degree.

 - Submit a Statement of Purpose indicating their research interests and career goals

 - Provide three letters of reference.
 One of the letters must be from a faculty member within the School of CMB indicating that the faculty member will serve as the student’s mentor during the next academic year (Senior Year in Engineering).
 In this role, the faculty member will commit his/her time to helping the student start their graduate program and give advice on potential coursework, research advisors, and research projects.
 By agreeing to serve as the student’s mentor, the faculty member does not guarantee funding for the student or continued advisement during their fifth year in the program.